davxy/datawok-posts/posts/zk-proof.md

-The concept was first proposed in the mid-1980s by *Shafi Goldwasser*, *Silvio Micali*, and *Charles Rackoff* in their seminal paper "The Knowledge Complexity of Interactive Proof Systems" [GMR85].
+The concept was first proposed in the mid-1980s by *Shafi Goldwasser*, *Silvio Micali*, and *Charles Rackoff* in their seminal paper "The Knowledge Complexity of Interactive Proof Systems" [GMR].
 This paper not only introduced interactive proofs but also presented the first formal definition of zero-knowledge proofs.

-Is worth noting that Laszlo Babai independently contributed to the development of this field approximately during the same period with his paper "Trading Group Theory for Randomness"[^BAB].
+Is worth noting that Laszlo Babai independently contributed to the development of this field approximately during the same period with his paper "Trading Group Theory for Randomness"[BAB].

 In `IP` systems, the complete ordered sequence of messages exchanged during the protocol is referred to as the **transcript**.
 Two runs of the same protocol